Atomic-MP/atomicmp-auth/README.md

 All source code can be found in the `/src` directory.

 ### `helpers`
-These are simple funcitons, used in more than one location.
+These are simple functions used in more than one location.

 All helpers can be destructured directly from the `helpers` directory.